goodmami/pe/docs/guides/toml-dates.md

 ```

 And that's it, really.
 The named rules `date-fullyear`, `date-month`,
+and `date-mday` are just meaningful names assigned to simple patterns
-and `date-mday` are not necessary (nor are they in ABNF), although it
+and are not necessary (nor are they in ABNF), although it can make the
+grammar more explicit.
+The individual rules would be useful if a
+distinct action was necessary for each component, e.g., for
+validation, or if some ambiguity needed clarification (consider if the
+date pattern was `DIGIT2 "-" DIGIT2 "-" DIGIT4`; is that that
+`MM-DD-YYYY` or `DD-MM-YYYY`?).
+Another concern is legibility, and the
+tradeoff here is meaningful names to quantity of rules.
+Since there is
+no real risk of confusion and no need for custom actions (see the
-can make the grammar more explicit.
-For brevity's sake I will not
+[third section](#interpreting-the-values)), for brevity's sake I will
-introduce those rules here.
+not create separate rules for these components.

 Now let's try it out: